On this page:

 The trap tending laws are as follows:

-- All traps set in organized towns must be tended daily, except for killer-type traps, drowning sets, and under-ice drowning sets.
-Each killer-type trap or drowning set, except under-ice drowning sets, in organized towns must be tended at least once every three calendar days except if the drowning set is within ½ mile of the built up section of town, then it must be checked every 24 hours.
+- Organized Towns: All traps set in organized towns must be tended daily, except for killer-type traps, drowning sets, and under-ice drowning sets.
+Each killer-type trap or drowning set, except under-ice drowning sets, in organized towns must be tended at least once every three calendar days except if the drowning set is within ½ mile of the built up portion of town (see definition of built-up portion of town), then it must be checked every 24 hours.

-- Traps must be physically tended.
-Electronic trap notification devices can not be used in lieu of physical checks.
+- Traps must be physically tended and adjusted as necessary to remain legal.
+Electronic trap notification devices cannot be used in lieu of physical checks.

 Under Ice Drowning Sets

 For enforcement and information purposes, all drowning sets for beaver and muskrat during January and February will be considered "under ice drowning sets" which have no tending requirement.